Table of Contents

 The Norwegian Flag

-The current design of the flag of Norway was designed by Fredrik Meltzer in 1821.
-During that time, the flag committee had also come up with a proposal for another design which had only two colors on it: red and white.
-However, Meltzer objected, saying it was too similar to the Danish flag and recommended the tricolor instead which was approved and has been used as the national flag ever since.
+Fredrik Meltzer designed the current flag in 1821.
+At that time, the flag committee proposed a two-color design, red and white, but Meltzer argued it was too similar to Denmark’s flag.
+He suggested the tricolor design, which was then approved and has been Norway’s national flag ever since.

-The colors of the Norwegian flag denote the country’s independence and liberty.
-The indigo blue cross symbolizes the union between Norway and Sweden as well as its past association with Denmark.
-It’s also a symbol closely associated with Christianity, something you’ll see in many Nordic countries.
+The Norwegian flag’s colors represent the country’s independence and freedom.
+The indigo blue cross signifies Norway’s union with Sweden and its historical ties with Denmark.
+It also reflects Christianity, a common symbol in Nordic countries.

 The Coat of Arms of Norway

-The Norwegian Coat of Arms is the arms of King Harald V of Norway and represents both the kingdom and the monarch.
-It features a golden lion superimposed on a red shield bearing an axe with a silver blade and a golden crown on top.
-This is said to be one of the oldest coats of arms, it serves as the symbol of the Parliament, Supreme Court, and the King, the three powers outlined in the Constitution.
+The Norwegian Coat of Arms, representing both King Harald V and the kingdom, features a golden lion on a red shield, holding an axe with a silver blade, and a golden crown above it.
+Recognized as one of Europe’s oldest coats of arms, it serves as the symbol of the Parliament, Supreme Court, and the King, the three powers outlined in the Constitution.